Kodaline: 2012–2014: In a Perfect World

 The quartet released their debut extended play—The Kodaline EP—on Friday 7 September 2012, produced by Stephen Harris.
 "All I Want" was selected as BBC Radio 1 DJ Fearne Cotton's Record of the Week, featured in the season 9 episode of Grey's Anatomy, "Remember the Time", and was used in the background music for Google's 2012: Year in Review video.
 On 9 December 2012, the BBC announced that Kodaline had been nominated for the Sound of 2013 poll.
-On 17 June 2013, Kodaline released their first studio album, In a Perfect World.
+On 17 June 2013, Kodaline released their first album, In a Perfect World.
 In a Perfect World includes the singles "High Hopes", "All I Want", "Love Like This", and "Pray", as well as seven new songs.
 The iTunes deluxe edition of the album contains "The Answer", "Perfect World", "Lose Your Mind", and "Latch", with music videos for "All I Want" and "High Hopes".
 The CD deluxe edition, instead, contains a CD of live performances of "All I Want", "High Hopes", "Love Like This", "Pray", "All Comes Down", and "The Answer" at The Button Factory in Dublin.
 Their song "All I Want" was featured on the MTV show Catfish: The TV Show.
 "All I Want" was also in Season 5, episode 10 of The Vampire Diaries.
 The songs "Perfect World" and "Brand New Day" from this album, are currently used in the soundtrack for the hit Channel 4 show Gogglebox, the former is the show's main theme tune.
 In April 2014, Kodaline released a cover version of Paul McCartney's 1980 single "Coming Up" in celebration of Record Store Day.
 In April 2014, the song "All I Want" was released as part of the soundtrack for The Fault in Our Stars, as well as used in the film.
 In July 2014, the songs "Pray" and "High Hopes" were featured in trailers for the films Horns and Love, Rosie, respectively.
 The song "All I Want" was used in TCM Remembers, Turner Classic Movies' annual remembrance of film industry contributors who died in 2014.